profrichharris/MLID/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have:
+Re. e-mail from Uwe Ligges, March 5th:
-* Changed the examples so they run faster
+I have revised the code slightly so not to call on funtion sigma

 ## Test environments
 * local Win 10 install, R 3.3.2